airshipit/airshipctl/docs/source/providers/cluster_api_gcp.md

 ### Create Cloud NAT Router

-Kubernetes nodes, to communicate with the control plane, pull container images from registried (e.g. gcr.io or dockerhub) need to have NAT access or a public ip.
+Kubernetes nodes, to communicate with the control plane, pull container images from registered (e.g. gcr.io or dockerhub) need to have NAT access or a public ip.
 By default, the provider creates Machines without a public IP.

 To make sure your cluster can communicate with the outside world, and the load